 Emotional and Psychological Trauma

-If you’ve experienced trauma, you may be struggling with upsetting emotions, frightening memories, or a sense of constant danger.
-Or you may feel numb, disconnected, and unable to trust other people.
+If you’ve experienced an extremely stressful or disturbing event that’s left you feeling helpless and emotionally out of control, you may have been traumatized.
+Psychological trauma can leave you struggling with upsetting emotions, memories, and anxiety that won’t go away.
+It can also leave you feeling numb, disconnected, and unable to trust other people.
 When bad things happen, it can take a while to get over the pain and feel safe again.
-But with the right self-help strategies and support, you can speed your recovery.
-Whether the trauma happened years ago or yesterday, you can heal and move on.
+But with these self-help strategies and support, you can speed your recovery.
+Whether the trauma happened years ago or yesterday, you can make healing changes and move on with your life.

 What is emotional and psychological trauma?